PeterCxy/Shelter/README.md

 ===

 **Q**: Why not use Island by OasisFeng, the creator of Greenify?
-**A**: Simply because it is not an FOSS app and it bundles with non-free SDKs.
+**A**: ~~Simply because it is not an FOSS app and it bundles with non-free SDKs.
 Note that this doesn't necessarily mean that Island has anti-features like tracking (and I don't think it has either), it's just that I wrote Shelter as an FOSS replacement of it.
-There is no other reason why one would prefer Shelter over Island except for this one.
+There is no other reason why one would prefer Shelter over Island except for this one.~~ This is no longer true.
+Island is now also FOSS, but I am keeping this project for my stupid affection for WTFPL.

 **Q**: Why does Shelter always run in background?
 **A**: Please try removing Shelter from "Recent Apps" every time you close it.
 If it still persists in your notifications and eating up battery, you might have encountered a bug.
 Please file a bug report.